Voter Information & Resource Guide

 • Congratulations!
 You can vote if you registered!

-If you will become a U.S. citizen after the October 26th voter registration deadline for this election, you can still register to vote in person at your local election office until 4pm on the day before the election.
+If you will become a U.S. citizen after the voter registration deadline for this election, you can still register to vote in person at your local election office until 4pm on the day before the election.

 Make sure you bring proof that your naturalization ceremony took place after the voter registration deadline.